 - (i) Leave of absence for pregnancy and parental leave will be granted in accordance with the Ontario Employment Standards Act. - (ii) Upon request in writing by a Full-time Member, the Employer will grant pregnancy leave consistent with the Ontario Employment Standards Act up to a maximum leave (including other leave available under the legislation) of 52 weeks.
 The University, in considering any request for an extension in pregnancy and parental leave in excess of that provided under the legislation, will give consideration to any medical or other relevant reasons.
-The Member will advise the Dean in writing of the expected date of delivery and of her intention to take pregnancy leave including the anticipated commencement date and duration of such leave as early as possible. - (iii) At the Member's option, she may, by arrangement with the University, elect to pay for the Member portion of the group benefits plan.
-In such case, the University will continue to pay its portion of the premium cost for the group benefits set out in Article 31.1(a) of the FASBU Collective Agreement for the duration of the pregnancy and parental leave. - (iv) On returning from pregnancy leave and/or parental leave, the Member will be placed in her former position or in a position equivalent to her former position.
+The Member will advise the Dean in writing of the expected date of delivery and of her intention to take pregnancy leave including the anticipated commencement date and duration of such leave as early as possible, it being understood that the commencement date may change. - (iii) At the Member's option, she may, by arrangement with the University, elect to pay for the Member portion of the group benefits plan.
+In such case, the University will continue to pay its portion of the premium cost for the group benefits set out in Article 31 of the FASBU Collective Agreement for the duration of the pregnancy and parental leave. - (iv) At the Member's option, she may elect to continue pension contributions, based on either her nominal salary or on the supplementary Employment Insurance benefit.
+In such case, the University will continue to match the Member's contribution as set out in Article 32 of the FASBU Collective Agreement for the duration of the pregnancy and parental leave. - (v) On returning from pregnancy leave and/or parental leave, the Member will be placed in her former position or in a position equivalent to her former position.